 - Heat oil in a heavy bottom pan.
 Add mustard and cumin.
 When they splutter, add curry leaves, green chili and ginger.
 Fry them till a nice aroma comes out.

 - Drain water from the dal and add it here.
-Cover and cook on a low heat until dal becomes tender.
+Cover and cook on a low heat until dal becomes tender & soft but not mushy.
 This takes around 3 to 4 mins.
-Do not add water.
+Do not pour lots of water.
 If needed sprinkle 1 to 2 tbsps water while cooking.

 - Increase the flame to medium high, add cabbage and turmeric.
 Toss and fry for 3 to 4 mins until cabbage is slightly tender yet crunchy.
 Troubleshooting: If the cabbage is not young it won't cook well.
 In that case, cover and cook until it turns tender.
 But be cautious & don't cover if using young cabbage as it may let out water, making the whole thing mushy.